 What is an Exceptional Accountant?

-By only researching the anomalies, accounting and finance staff can also refocus on providing strategic guidance to the business, such as improving internal processes or finding cost-saving opportunities.
-In other words, the added time allows accountants to apply not just their knowledge and expertise, but also their nuanced creativity and intelligence.
+When you are only researching the anomalies, you can finally refocus on providing strategic guidance to the business, such as improving internal processes or finding cost-saving opportunities.
+In other words, the added time allows you to apply not just your knowledge and expertise, but your nuanced creativity and intelligence as well.

 According to Helen Brand, chief executive of the Association of Chartered Certified Accountants (ACCA), “To succeed as a professional accountant…a vastly different set of skills is required than was necessary just 10 short years ago.
 And in the next decade, things are likely to change even faster and more dramatically as the global economy continues to evolve at an ever-quickening pace.”